dfinity/examples/rust/basic_bitcoin/README.md

 ## Step 6: Retrieving block headers

-You can also get range of Bitcoin block headers by using the `get_block_headers` endpoint on your canister.
+You can also get a range of Bitcoin block headers by using the `get_block_headers` endpoint on your canister.

 In the Candid UI, write the desired start height and optionally end height, and click on "Call":